Nehmer Claims: What You Need to Know

 NOTE: If the class member’s claim for DIC was either pending on May 3, 1989, or was received by VA between May 3, 1989 and August 31, 2010, the effective date of the award will be the later of the date the claim was received by VA or the date the death occurred.

-No!
-You do not need not file a new claim or a claim for an earlier effective date when VA adds a new presumptive condition to the list.
+If you have previously filed a claim for a condition VA now recognizes as linked to Agent Orange, you are not required to file a new claim.
 VA is required to search its own records to find eligible veterans or survivors and award benefits, without action on the veteran or survivor’s part.

 You can, however, submit evidence at any time.
 There is no time limit for submission.

 Typically, a “claim” is submitted via a VA form or a formal request.
-A “claim” in the context of Nehmer, however, is a little more loosely interpreted.
+A “claim” in the context of Nehmer, however, is a little more broadly interpreted.

 According to VA, a claim meeting the eligibility requirements of Nehmer can be any of the following: